 Any other information that may be relevant.

 Tenants must get written consent from the owner of their apartment.
-The executive committee will review the application.
+The strata committee will review the application.
 You may need to wait for the next meeting.
 If permission is granted, it is subject to a number of conditions, to which you must agree in writing; for example: